 Ensures development in unincorporated Clark County are designed and constructed to meet county code.
 Reviews and inspects a variety of projects, including residential short plats and subdivisions, commercial site plans, and non-profit projects, such as schools and churches.
 Technical focus is civil engineering, with an emphasis on transportation and stormwater infrastructure.
 Special critical area reviews are also performed for floodplains, critical aquifer recharge areas, and geohazardous site conditions.

-Engineering and Construction, Heath Henderson, manager
+Engineering and Construction, Tom Grange, acting manager

 - Construction Management: Develops and administers contracts for construction of capital improvements for Public Works and check plans for constructability.
 A project engineer is assigned to follow the project through the bidding process, prepare a post-bid analysis, conduct meetings prior to and after award of a construction contract, inspect projects throughout construction, authorize payments to contractors, accept finished projects for the county, inspect and monitor bridges on an annual basis, and develop “as built” plans for completed projects.